ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 2. Creating compound goals, where the output requires too many things.
 Such outputs may be well defined, but are complicated to reason about and solve.

 ### Expressing an algorithm
 We can use human language, pseudocode, or actual code.
 Which depends on context.
-But we should always opt of the one that most clearly express the *idea* of the algorithm.
+But we should always opt for the one that most clearly express the *idea* of the algorithm.
 If it's not clear enough, perhaps we're using too low-level a language.

 ### Demonstrating incorrectness
 > Searching for counterexamples is the best way to disprove the correctness of a heuristic.